-

 THE WINE

-Barbera d’Asti Superiore 'La Crena' by Vietti is an exciting red.
+The Barbera d’Asti Superiore 'La Crena' by Vietti is an exciting red.
 The oldest part of the vineyard was planted in 1932.
-Thanks to its aging of about 18 months in barriques, barrels and steel, it perfectly combines the concentration of red fruits with mineral, spicy and balsamic veins giving opulence and richness one in a kind.
+Thanks to its aging of about 18 months in barriques, casks, and steel, it perfectly blends the concentration of red fruits with mineral, spicy, and balsamic notes, offering a unique opulence and richness.

-35 hectares of vineyards are produced, alongside the classic Dolcetto and Barbera "Trevigne" (wording which indicates that the wine is made from grapes from more than a single vineyard), Arneis and Moscato d'Asti Cascinetta , the "crus" Fortresses, Brunate, Lazzarito, Ravera and Villero Reserve in Barolo, Barbaresco Masseria, Scarrone and Vigna Vecchia in the Barbera d'Alba, and, since 1996, La Crena in Barbera d'Asti.
+From 35 hectares of vineyards, alongside the classic Dolcetto and Barbera “TreVigne” (a term indicating that the wine is made from grapes sourced from more than one single vineyard), Arneis and Moscato d’Asti Cascinetta are produced, as well as the “crus” Rocche, Brunate, Lazzarito, Ravera, and Riserva Villero in Barolo, Masseria in Barbaresco, Scarrone and Vigna Vecchia in Barbera d’Alba, and since 1996, La Crena in Barbera d’Asti.

-Since 2000, with the withdrawal from the parents, Mario and Luca Cordero Conrad acquire the entire business ownership continuing the more productive activities with the greatest respect for tradition but with an open mind and evolutionary research of the highest quality and enjoyment of wine.
+Since 2000, with the retirement of his parents, Mario Cordero and Luca Currado have acquired the entire company property, continuing the production activities while maintaining great respect for tradition but with an open and evolving mindset in the pursuit of maximum quality and pleasure in wine.

-A famous wine writer recently noted that Vietti "is always a family winery highly specialized in the production of different types of DOC and DOCG wines".
+A famous wine writer recently noted that Vietti “is always a highly specialized family winery in the production of various types of DOC and DOCG wines.”

-Since 1974 certain Vietti wines have been dressed with specially-designed original works (lithographs, xylographies, etchings, silkscreens, linocuts) inspired by the wine of that particular vintage.
+Since 1974, some Vietti wines are adorned with original works created specifically by an artist and inspired by the wine of that particular vintage.

-The print run is the same as the number of bottles produced, and the first hundred labels are signed by the Artist.
-Each work is only used once, just for the wine of that vintage.
-Since the presentation of the 1982 Barolo Villero in 1988, the artist’s labels have been dedicated exclusively to the wines grown on this great vineyard.
+The print run corresponds to the number of bottles produced, and the first hundred are signed by the Artist.
+Each work is used only once, exclusively for the wine of that vintage.
+Since 1988, on the occasion of the presentation of the Barolo Villero 1982, the Author label has been dedicated to the wine from this great vineyard.

 THE COMPANY